Lingping-Gu/STAGE_android-app/README.md

 **Profile:** Craft your musical identity with tags, a bio, and a profile picture that speaks volumes.

 # Getting Started
-Follow these simple steps to run WalletWatch on an Android emulator:
+Follow these simple steps to run SATGE on an Android emulator:

 1. Clone the Repository:
 ```bash